Copyright © James R Meyer 2012 - 2017 www.jamesrmeyer.com

 Footnotes (Footnote: A footnote is a note that is inserted at the end of a page, after the main material.
 For more information, see http://www.plagiarism.org/citing-sources/what-are-footnotes. ) can be a very useful adjunct to written material, allowing a reader to skip past details, but at the same time allowing the reader to view those details (Footnote: The details are such as to be not of sufficient interest to most readers that it should be an integral part of the text. ) if they wish.
 Traditionally, footnotes are indicated by a number enclosed in square brackets, (Footnote: We refer in this page to these as “footnote references”. ) with the actual footnotes appearing at the bottom of the page.
 The references to the footnotes are numbered in the order in which they appear in a page, and the footnotes themselves at the bottom of the page also follow the same order.

 Maybe you would like to include footnotes in your web-pages, but find that the hassle involved in ensuring that the numbering is always correct is more bother than it is worth.
-If so, then this page is for you - now you can easily add footnotes to your web-pages without having to worry about the numbering at all.
+If so, then this page is for you - it shows you how to easily add footnotes to your web-pages without having to worry about the numbering at all.

 The problem with footnotes in general arises from the fact that they are numbered sequentially.
 This means that if you make a change such as adding or deleting a footnote you have to re-number all subsequent footnote references and the footnotes also.